dfrappart/dfrappart.github.io/_posts/2025-09-26-Troubleshooting_Application_Gateway_for_Containers.markdown

 Our Agenda will be:

-1. Components of the Application Gateway for containers
+1. Troubleshooting the ALB Controller deployment
-2. Prerequisites and deployment on an AKS cluster with Azure CNI overlay powered by Cilium
+2. Is it really working with overlay?
-3. Managing Gateway and HTTP routes with AGC
+3. Subnet size related issues
 3. Conclusion

 Let's get started!